robot-exploration/robot-exploration.github.io/_posts/my_advising_philosophy.md

 The point, is that the goal is to do good, thoughtful work and then clearly communicate it to the broader community.

-### The magnitude of world-class research problems and major breakthroughs
+### The magnitude of world-class research problems and breakthroughs

 I also want to take a little more time to talk about what progress looks like for major problems.
+Here I consider a "major problem" to be a general question or challenge that is both important to society (impactful if solved) and technically interesting (i.e., progress will inform our understanding of robotics, AI, etc. and not just be a one-off solution to a problem).

-Most major "breakthroughs" are less about single discoveries and more about the accumulation of incremental results.
+Most "breakthroughs" are less about single discoveries and more about the accumulation of incremental results.
 Often, what gets labeled a “breakthrough” is a paper that brings coherence to prior work, introduces a new framing, or synthesizes methods across fields.

-This is great research, but it's important to remember that real progress often looks like slow, thoughtful work chipping away at hard problems.
-Romanticizing breakthroughs can be a mental block; persistent effort matters more.
+This is great research, but it's important to remember that real progress often looks like slow, thoughtful work chipping away at problems.

 **Why am I saying this?** It's to emphasize that while we work (at the high level) on large, important problems, the actual contributions we make to those problems are often more gradual and chipping away at pieces of the problem.
 This is what good work often looks like!
 It can be easy to get caught up in the romanticized notion of breakthroughs and have that become a mental block to working on a problem.
+Romanticizing breakthroughs can be a mental block; persistent effort matters more.

 ## Student background

-I don't expect a super-specific technical background from my students.
+I don't expect a super-specific technical background from students.
 There are a lot of different flavors of research that I'm interested in, ranging from theoretical and algorithmic (i.e., you can do all of your work with a laptop and Python/MATLAB/Julia/etc.) to more experimental and deploying real robots in the real world (what is typically called field robotics).